johnellmore/docs-barcode/README.md

     	barcode prefix (default "not set")
 ```

 The sheet dimensions are hardcoded to the ones I have on hand.
 They're not adjustable at the command line (and adjusting them requires too many options).
-If you need to adjust them to a new type of sheet, you'll need to modify `main.go` directly and rebuild.
+If you need to adjust them to a new type of sheet, you'll need to modify [the relevant lines in `main.go`](./main.go#L34-L42) directly and rebuild.

 The app always generates full sheets, since I want to maximize use of the sheets I have.